iterative/dvc.org/content/docs/start/data-pipelines.md

 introduces a mechanism to capture _data pipelines_ — series of data processes that produce a final result.

+A DVC pipeline uses stages to describe how models and other data artifacts are built, and provides an efficient way to reproduce them.
+This allows you to capture simple data workflows, organize data science projects, or build detailed machine learning pipelines (to name a few use cases).

-DVC pipelines and their data can also be easily versioned (using Git).
-This allows you to better organize your project, and reproduce your workflow and results later exactly as they were built originally!
+You can easily version DVC pipelines and their data (using Git).
+This allows you to better organize your project and reproduce your workflow and results later — exactly as they were built originally!

 ## Pipeline stages